Wisdom-moon/hStreams-benchmark/README.md

 # hStreams-benchmark
-The benchmark of Intel hStreams
+The benchmark of Intel hStreams.
+We port programs from Nvidia SDK, AMD SDK and Parboil benchmark.